20 Examples of Law of Inertia In Everyday Life

 Explanatory Video for Examples of law of inertia in Every day Life

 The inertia of an object enables us to maintain patterns of functioning, maintain relationships, and get through the day without questioning everything.
-It has many important uses:
+There are many examples of law of inertia that reflect several and important uses:

 • The design of safety devices for vehicles, including but not limited to seat belts, that can provide an external force to stop a body’s motion in the event of a sudden change in the physics of the immediate environment.